Relativ3Pa1n/Python/readme.md.md

 Notes:
-- In the conversion functions, if the file doesnt exist we just exit the program with no information
+- In the conversion functions, if the file doesnt exist or we create the file, we just exit the program with no information.